chef/monitoring-integration-automate/ELK/Logging-Integration-Using-ELK.md

 ![kibana-filter-example](images/filebeat-authn.png)

-To send only autmote-dex logs to Logstash:
+To send only automate-dex logs to Logstash:

 ![kibana-filter-example2](images/filebeat-dex.png)